crobertsbmw/Resume/README.md

 ## 2012-2015 LunchBox

 While studying at BYU, I started an app called LunchBox, that would help students find free food on campus.
 It was wildly successful at accumulating users, helping people find free food, and building a cult following.
 It was less successful at making money.
-In addition to the apps, I had written dozens of python and Java scripts that would scrape Facebook and various event calendars to find these free food events.
+In addition to the apps, I had written dozens of Java and Python scripts to scrape Facebook and various event calendars to find these free food events.

 ## 2013 - Brigham Young University | BS in Computer Engineering
 Graduated in 2013